luizbgomide/EclipsePhase2e-ptbr/src/SUPP/03-FC/07-flexbot-modules.md

 ### Conjurer Module

-Mini-swarmanoid that attaches to a flexbot.
+A conjurer is a mini-swarmanoid that attaches to a flexbot.

 <blockquote class="indent stat-list">